The College is pleased to announce a range of training and support to develop you in your role as medical educators.

 The College has developed a postgraduate certificate in medical education for oncology, in collaboration with the University of Dundee.

 Supervisor skills workshops

 The General Medical Council (GMC) has said that henceforth, all educational and clinical supervisors need to be ‘appropriately trained’ before being allocated named trainees.
 The Supervisor Skills workshops are designed around the GMC’s requirements.
 The RCR supervisor training workshops are unique in that they are clinical radiology and clinical oncology specific, and also cover the specific workplace-based assessments in the respective curricula.

 Once completed, the supervisor training does not need be repeated, although supervisors will still need to evidence ‘continuing professional development as an educator’ to maintain their GMC recognised supervisor status, and for the purposes of revalidation.
 In response to this development need, we have introduced two, new cross-faculty workshops:

-The Trainee in Difficulty
+Managing the Trainee in Difficulty

-The College is delighted to offer Trainee in Difficulty workshops around the UK.
+The College is delighted to offer Manging the Trainee in Difficulty workshops around the UK.
 These workshops are jointly delivered with the National Clinical Assessment Service (NCAS).
 They are designed for anyone who deals first-hand with trainee performance concerns – such as clinical and educational supervisors, College Tutors, Training Programme Directors etc. The workshops are for both clinical oncologists and clinical radiologists.

 The first day of the course covers learning and teaching theories and methods, and the second focuses on teaching in clinical practice and on assessment.The workshops are for both clinical oncologists and clinical radiologists and the two days may be booked separately if required.